 To enhance apithology’s premise of radical inclusion – are two qualifications to the openness to learning being preclusion and exclusion.

 Preclusion ~ occurs when someone’s first engagement with apithology demonstrates the opposite of open engagement.
-There are three forms of this (Three Appropriations):
+There are three forms of this (Three Corruptions):

-- negation ~ denying the existence of apithology in favour of one’s own ontology;
+- negation ~ denying the existence of apithology in favour of promoting one’s own ontology;

-If these appear, there is a reversal of the assumption of inclusion, until both the person and apithology are safe from appropriation.
+If these appear, there is a reversal of the assumption of inclusion, until both the person and apithology are safe from unconscious appropriation.
 The reason for this, is the learner in claiming a knowing not attained has precluded part of their own learning, and potentially the pathway of other learners, prior to them even commencing.
 This signals a place of pause prior to proceeding.
-Those promoting these forms without due care (or inquiry back to source) may then also become precluded by association.
+Those promoting secondary appropriated forms without due care (or inquiry back to source) may then also become precluded by association.

-Exclusion ~ occurs when there is a breach of apithology ethics, that escalates as a personal preference, and which becomes anti-thetical to the care and regard for others and humanity.
+Exclusion ~ occurs when there is a breach of apithology ethics, that escalates as a conduct of personal preference, and which becomes antithetical to the care and regard for others and humanity.
 There are five stages to this and they have never been fully evoked.